uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 Before agents can sign up clients to Making Tax Digital, they must:

 * [Create an agent services account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account)
 * Have authorisation in place from their clients.
-Existing relationships can be copied from Self Assessment, or agents can ask for relationships for new clients.
+Existing authorisations can be copied from Self Assessment, or agents can request authorisation for new clients.
 Both of these tasks can be done using their [agent services account](https://www.gov.uk/guidance/sign-in-to-your-agent-services-account).

 For more information, visit: